-Graphs of vinyl chloride trends at active residential well and off-Site monitoring well locations where vinyl chloride has been detected are presented in Appendix G.
+Graphs of vinyl chloride trends at the above-referenced residential wells and off-Site monitoring well locations where vinyl chloride has been detected are presented in Appendix G.

-The remaining VOCs detected in the residential well samples collected in 2012 included: 1,1-dichloroethane, 1,2,3-trichlorobenzene, 1,2,4-trichlorobenzene, 1,3,5-trimethylbenzene, 2-chlorotoluene, 4-chlorotoluene, 1,2,4-trimethylbenzene chloroemethane, cis-1,2-dichlorethene, dichlorodifluoromethane, dichlorofluoromethane, isopropylbenzene, n-butylbenzene, m/p-xylenes, sec-butylbenzene, and trichloroethene.
+The remaining VOCs detected in the residential well samples collected in 2013 included: 1,1-dichloroethane, acetone, cis-1,2-dichlorethene, dichlorodifluoromethane, dichlorofluoromethane, and toluene.
 All detected concentrations were below their respective HRLs.

-The 2012 chloride concentrations in the residential wells ranged from 1.2 mg/L (1 Poplar Lane) to 120 mg/L (28 Duck Pass Road).
+The 2013 chloride concentrations in the residential wells ranged from 1.0 mg/L (1 Robb Farm Road) to 116 mg/L (4 Thompson Lane).
 Chloride has historically been detected at similar concentrations in residential well samples.

-4.3.5.1 NEW RESIDENTIAL WELL INSTALLATIONS
+4.3.5.1 New Residential Well Installations

-As stipulated in the recent MDD amendment for the Highway 96 Site (signed August 26, 2008), the MPCA-selected remedy, for homes located within Operable Unit 4 of the Site that have been issued a well advisory by MDH due to Site-related VOCs1, is provision of a new/deeper residential well in the Prairie du Chien aquifer.
+As stipulated in the recent MDD amendment for the Highway 96 Site (signed August 26, 2008), the MPCA-selected remedy, for homes located within Operable Unit 4 of the Site that have been issued a well advisory by MDH due to Site-related VOCs3, is provision of a new/deeper residential well in the Prairie du Chien aquifer.

-To date (January 2013), MDH has only issued well advisories to three locations in Operable Unit 4 due to Site-related VOCs1: 13 West Shore Road (August 2007), 12 West Shore Road (December 2008), and 2 Heron Lane (November 2012).
+To date (March 2013), MDH has only issued well advisories to three locations in Operable Unit 4 due to Site-related VOCs3: 13 West Shore Road (August 2007), 12 West Shore Road (December 2008), and 2 Heron Lane (November 2012).